smart48/larak8/local/README.md

 ingress-resource   <none>   smart48k8.test   192.168.64.5   80      6m48s
 ```

-**NB** See warning on v1beta1 usage though we are on K8 1.19.x since recent upgrade and are using v1 exclusively.

 **NBB** We added a host in this file called `smart48k8.local` and you do need to check `minikube ip` to attach this host to the ip in `/etc/host for it to load.

 ## Local Persistent Volume